Bid Rules for Informal Contracts

 4. Contractor Selection Criteria

-At NC State, contractors are continually evaluated by the Design and Construction Services staff, and are invited to bid on individual projects based upon parameters that include but are not limited to:
+At NC State, contractors are continually evaluated by the Contract Construction staff, and are invited to bid on individual projects based upon parameters that include but are not limited to:

 4.1.
 A history of reasonable bid price submissions.